Skip to main content

 Motivation

-HTML minification is an underappreciated techinque for web optimization.
-It can yield significant savings, even on top of other tools like compression with Brotli or Gzip.
+HTML minification is an underappreciated technique for web optimization.
+It can yield significant savings, even on top of other tools like HTTP compression (try django-http-compression for that.)

 There is an existing package for HTML minification in Django, django-htmlmin.
 But it is much slower, since it does the minification in Python.
 At time of writing, it is also unmaintained, with no release since March 2019.